NagisaKong/SIM2025Q4-CNJAHJ-/README.md

 4. **Access the experience**
    - Visit `http://localhost:3000/login` to select a role and enter credentials.
    - After a successful sign-in you are redirected to `http://localhost:3000/dashboard`.
+   - Browse the user stories at `http://localhost:3000/user-stories` once authenticated.
    - Demo APIs are available at `/api/pin-requests`, `/api/csr-history`, `/api/pin-matches`, `/api/service-categories`, and `/api/reports`.

 ### Sample Credentials